 On December 19, 2012, my friend and former Ranch neighbor Phil Schneider passed into spirit at the illustrious age of 93.
 Today I am heading to the Coast to attend a celebration of Phil’s life at The Woods, a senior community where Phil lived with his wife Nancy.

 I met Phil and Nancy during our second week at the Ranch when they brought us a home-baked peach pie to welcome us to the “neighborhood.”
-Either Ron was in the shower when they came by and I was driving Yael to the bus stop for school, or it was the other way around (Ron driving, I showering); but whichever way it happened, it was left to 4-year-old Akili and our newly acquired 2-year-old Australian Shepherd Juno to greet Phil and Nancy, who petted the dog, conversed with the child, and went back to their home across the road from ours.
+Either Ron was in the shower when they came by and I was driving our daughter to the bus stop for school, or it was the other way around (Ron driving, I showering); but whichever way it happened, it was left to 4-year-old Akili and our newly acquired 2-year-old Australian Shepherd Juno to greet Phil and Nancy, who petted the dog, conversed with the child, and went back to their home across the road from ours.
 I met them in person when I returned the pie pan a few days later.
 They lived in a beautiful house they had built themselves on top of a high hill (with gorgeous view), surrounded by Nancy’s gardens and fruit trees.
 Aging lifelong Lefties, they instantly became our most cherished neighbors at the Ranch.

 After we had been at the Ranch for a few weeks, and before Sudi was born (October 1991), we hosted a camp-out weekend for our friends from the Bay Area.
 That first camp-out evolved into our annual Labor Day bash, which we started the following year and have held ever since.
 Phil and Nancy came to our house for the Saturday night barbecue.
 While sitting next to me on our deck that evening, Phil said something like “This is exactly what this property was made for—this kind of gathering.
 Beautiful children.
 Families coming together.
 Delicious food.
 Music.
 Lots of laughs.
 And all beneath the gaze of these tall, tall trees.”
 The previous owner of our property had been rather reclusive.
 Phil loved the fact that we opened our home and our land often for others to enjoy its beauty.
 He and Nancy did the same with their place.